privacymaverick/mpn-generator/README.md

 3. You should review the generated notice for accuracy and completeness.
 4. You should seek the advice of legal counsel before using the notice as it may affect your legal rights.
 This form is not meant to offer or provide any legal advice.

 The resulting privacy notice will be displayed on the left side of the screen.
 For the convenience of the developer, the complete code is provided in a text box at the bottom of the page.
 The developer should copy and paste this HTML5 code into a webpage on their website and link to this site from your mobile health app.
 The developer can further customize the generated HTML5 to include style consistent with the developer's site or mobile app.
+You must also include the graphic images in the graphics folder from this repository.
+If you place these in a different folder on your site, you must change the appropriate image sources in the privacy notice.